 Therefore, the expert in battle takes his stand on ground that is unassailable, and does not miss his chance to defeat the enemy.
 For this reason, the victorious army only enters battle after having first won the victory, while the defeated army only seeks victory after having first entered the fray.
 The expert in using the military builds upon the way (tao) and holds fast to military regulations, and thus is able to be the arbiter of victory and defeat.

-To return briefly to the idea of being invincible in a CS space, we can note that both “making” oneself invincible and “taking” a stand on unassailable ground is proactive, knowledge-based behavior, that is not a given, but instead requires that such a state of affairs is created by leveraging knowledge into actionable positioning.
+To return briefly to the idea of being invincible in an information security space, we can note that both “making” oneself invincible and “taking” a stand on unassailable ground is proactive, knowledge-based behavior, that is not a given, but instead requires that such a state of affairs is created by leveraging knowledge into actionable positioning.
 This fits into the idea of following the way (tao), in that such an act of following is premised on knowledge, and a balance between knowing and doing that encompasses all activities.
 The importance of proper action (which can only ever come from proper knowledge) is doubly stressed, with Sun Tzu’s reiteration about holding fast to military regulations.
 As he noted in Chapter I, “All commanders are familiar with these…criteria, yet it is he who masters them who takes the victory…”

 Factors in the art of warfare are: First, calculations; second, quantities; third, logistics; fourth, the balance of power; and fifth, the possibility of victory.
 Calculations are based on the terrain, estimates of available quantities of goods are based on these calculations, logistical strength is based on estimates of available quantities of goods, the balance of power is based on logistical strength, and the possibility of victory is based on the balance of power.